riteshbachhar/Fraud-detection-using-AI/README.md

     This combined vector was fed into a multi-layer perceptron (MLP) that outputs a single "fraud score" (logit), which was then used to compute the loss.

+**Training Details**
+  To train this model, we had to address the class imbalance (only 0.1% of transactions were fraudulent).
+We used:

+  - **Graph Snapshots:** The entire dataset was divided into 42 graph snapshots, each representing a 7-day window of transactions.
+32 snapshots were used for training, 7 for validation, and 7 for testing.
+  - **Focal Loss** with $\alpha = 0.25$ and $\gamma = 2$ to focus learning on the rare positive class.
+  - **Optimizer:** We used the **AdamW optimizer** with different learning rates for the RNN, GNN, and MLP and a weight decay of 1e-5.
+  - **Learning Rate Scheduler:** we employed a **ReduceLROnPlateau** scheduler to reduce the learning rate when the validation loss plateaued.
+  - **Threshold Selection:** Similar to the Transformer model, we selected the classification threshold by maximizing the F2-score on the validation set to prioritize recall.
+  - **Training Time:** The model was trained for 100 epochs, using **Truncated Backpropagation Through Time (TBPTT)**, with a chuck size of 4 snapshots to manage memory and gradient flow.
+Total training time was approximately 15 minutes on a single NVIDIA A100 GPU.

+**Results**
+Our model trained successfully, with validation and training losses decreasing steadily over epochs, indicating the model learned effectively without overfitting.
+In evaluating performance, we focused on the Precision-Recall (PR) Curve due to the severe class imbalance.
+Our Temporal GNN achieved a high Area Under the PR-Curve of **0.85, significantly outperforming baseline XGBoost model**.
+At the threshold of 0.4, our model correctly identified **1352** of laundering transactions with a precision of **81%**.
+Most importantly, it reduced the **False Negative** -- the missed laundering cases -- to just **289**, demonstrating its practical utility in real-world AML scenarios.

 ---

 <h3 id="Conclusion">Conclusion</h3>